Tradescantia pallida [trad-es-KAN-tee-uh, PAL-lid-duh] has striking purple evergreen leaves, providing a splash of color throughout the year.

 Purple Heart Plant Care: Pests or Diseases

-Tradescantia pallida don’t suffer from any serious insect or disease issues.
+Tradescantia pallida doesn’t suffer from any serious insect or disease issues.

 It’s a tough plant and grows easily in most conditions.

-A few potential issues include damage from caterpillars or snails when growing young plants outdoors.
+A few potential issues include damage from common pests like caterpillars, snails, aphids, vine weevils, and mealybugs when growing young plants outdoors.

 The barrier may keep caterpillars and snails away.